Abner261/README_File_For_AirBnB_clone_V3/README.md

 	- Implicit
 	- Negotiated

 - Caches are here to improve performances.
-In a REST API, clients don’t care about the caching strategy, if the resource representation comes from a cache or from a database…
+In a `REST API`, clients don’t care about the caching strategy, if the resource representation comes from a cache or from a database…

 ### 4. Client-Server